 Please consult your medical doctor before beginning a new HIIT exercise program or making significant lifestyle changes.

-Outdoor HIIT Exercises to Help Improve the Shape and Condition of Your Body
+Indoor or Outdoor HIIT Exercises to Help Improve Your Body Shape

 The circuit begins with an exercise designed to strengthen and firm your core – the corset of abdominal and back muscles that encase many of the body’s vital organs.